Triggers with tag "LAY"

 Lay Pro 88 is about laying on the third favourite, yet doing it smartly so that you recoup losses gradually.
 The creators of the Lay Pro 88 Staking Plan claim to have won £86,676 in 11 months.

 The main idea I'm playing with is the chance to compensate one selection's losses by the other selection's profits in a highly liquid market.

 This example acts symmetrically to the other one called "Trailing Stop-Loss, back then lay"

 Late into a football match, for example around 80 minutes and if there is a 1 goal difference (e.g. 1-0 or 2-3), lay the winning team for a low liability.
 Then green-up a possible equalising goal.

-This example demonstrates how to connect Match Odds and Half Time Score markets in football.
+This example demonstrates how to connect Match Odds and Half Time Score football markets on BetFair.
 It lays on the 0-0 score in Half Time Score if certain conditions are met (easy to adjust).
 Besides, it utilises a simple staking plan for loss recoupment.

 It combines several aspects.
 It is a trading trigger that concentrates on the favourite.
 It is based on Welles Wilder's Relative Strength Index (RSI) which he developed for the stock market a long time ago but it can be used in high volume betting markets.